GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 ### Docking Bay Status (Connection Pool)

-On the comms panel: Omega's docking bay status board.
-Shows how many bays are claimed vs still available.
+On the comms panel: a destination status board.
+Shows active connections and available slots for each destination.

 ```
 ── CONNECTIONS ────────────────────────────